ABOUT THE CONDITION

 The thyroid gland is found in the neck, in front of the windpipe, between the collarbone and the Adam’s apple.
 It is shaped like a bowtie or butterfly (see figure 1), with two halves, the right and left thyroid lobes, connected by a bridge of tissue called the isthmus.

 The thyroid gland can develop lumps or nodules over time.
 Thyroid nodules are common.
 If 100 people have an ultrasound scan, between 50 and 70 of them will be found to have a thyroid nodule.
-Between three and seven of these will form a lump big enough to be felt in the neck.
+Between 3 and 7 of these will form a lump big enough to be felt in the neck.
 The older you are, the more likely you are to develop a thyroid nodule.
 Nodules are more common in women than in men.

 A lot of thyroid nodules are found when looking at other areas of the neck with an ultrasound scan.
 Without this scan, most people would never know they had these nodules.
 Most would probably not cause the person any problems in their lifetime.